kungfumonk29/kungfumonk29.github.io/index.md

 ## What I Do

-I am interested in work that sits where finance and decision making meet:
+I am interested in work that sits where **finance and decision-making** meet:

 - investment analysis
 - transactions and deal thinking
 - corporate strategy and value creation
 - market and business research
-- long form writing on finance, strategy and business
+- long-form writing on finance, strategy, and business

-My background combines consulting structure with finance training, which means I tend to approach problems by asking two questions:
+My background combines **consulting structure** with **finance training**, which means I tend to approach problems by asking two questions:

-1. What is actually happening here
+1. **What is actually happening here?**
-2. What matters economically
+2. **What matters economically?**

 Simple questions.
 Inconveniently useful.